SemanticOpt: Towards LLM-Based Semantic Black-Box Optimization: Dataset Generation

-\paragraph{Gaussian Processes (GPs)} GP-based functions are sampled from a Gaussian process prior defined over the input space.
+Because widely available real-world benchmark functions are limited, we construct a large-scale training dataset using realistic and diverse synthetic objectives.
+We generate two classes of evaluation functions for this purpose: Gaussian process (GP)-based functions and LLM-generated function spaces.
+Together, these sources provide both scalable synthetic diversity and semantically grounded problem structures.
+GPs serve as flexible function generators that represent a wide variety of complex functions, enabling large-scale data collection while producing rich optimization landscapes.
+The motivation is that GP-based Bayesian optimization methods are most widely used as they perform well across many function classes \cite{shahriari2015taking, wang2023recent}.
+Therefore, by training on GP-generated landscapes, our objective is to learn a policy that can be similarly generalized in diverse problem spaces.
+To further diversify these tasks, we vary both input and output scales to reflect realistic regimes.
+For example, objectives may lie in ranges such as $[0,100]$ or $[1,10]$, while parameters may span $[10^{-4}, 10^{-1}]$.
+We augment sampled GP functions with nonlinear coordinate warping, discontinuities, and constraints, transforming smooth samples into landscapes that better resemble real-world systems.
+We randomly generate a large number of random scales to allow for generalization.
+Our GP-based functions are sampled from a Gaussian process prior defined over the input space.
 Random covariance kernels are generated by combining base kernels (RBF, Matern, Rational Quadratic, Exponential) using addition and multiplication, with up to three kernels per function.
 Hyperparameters such as lengthscales and variances are drawn from log-uniform distributions.
 A fixed set of initial points is sampled, and function values are generated from the corresponding multivariate Gaussian.
 Evaluations are obtained by conditioning on this prior, yielding smooth but diverse optimization landscapes.

-\paragraph{Random Neural Networks (NNs)} NN-based functions are defined by randomly initialized fully-connected feedforward networks with 5--10 hidden layers and 16--256 hidden units per layer.
-Activation functions are drawn at random from a pool including ReLU, Tanh, and LeakyReLU.
-No training is performed; instead, the output values are fully determined by initialization, producing highly nonlinear but stable functions.

-\paragraph{Ordinary Differential Equations (ODEs)} ODE-based functions are generated by simulating small dynamical systems of dimension 2--6.
-The system evolves according to

-where the coefficients depend linearly on the input $z$.
-For each evaluation, the system is integrated forward in time using a fourth-order Runge--Kutta scheme over 100--200 steps.
-The final state is projected through a random readout vector to produce a scalar objective value, introducing temporal dependencies and nonlinearities tied to the input.

-\paragraph{Expression Trees} Expression-tree functions are constructed by combining elementary operations (addition, multiplication, sine, $\tanh$, and polynomial terms) into randomly generated symbolic formulas.
-Each tree includes a normalized linear base term to prevent trivial constants, plus a number of nonlinear and polynomial features.
-Random input rotations and optional output warps (ex: $\tanh$) are applied to further increase variety.
-This produces interpretable symbolic expressions with highly diverse behaviors.